nandoflorestan/pytangular/README.rst

 Collaboration
 =============

-We want your help.
 We are open to bug reports, feature requests, suggestions and (especially) pull requests.
 Reach us at https://github.com/nandoflorestan/pytangular/issues